Introduction to Independent Study Research

 - Allow adequate time for the faculty to respond.
 If necessary, send a friendly follow up email to the PI.
 Be persistent and patient.

 Arrange to meet with each PI, and be prepared!

 - Learn the basic information about the PI’s research from their webpage.

-Obtain the appropriate form
+Obtain the appropriate form:

-Note that both of these forms require detailed information on the work you will be doing in the lab.
+Both of these forms require detailed information on the work you will be doing in the lab.
 Please work with your PI or your graduate student supervisor to get all of the necessary information before submitting your form.

 Tips for Working in a Lab

-Resources for Lab Research
+Resources for IS Research